neurostuff/compose-docs/docs/guide/walkthrough/Project/Curation.md

 This workflow is initalized with only two columns.
 As before, the left most column is where studies will be placed when they are imported.
 However, unlike a full PRISMA workflow, all exclusion occurs in this column.
 All studies not excluded are then promoted to the right most column for inclusion into the meta-analysis.

-### Custom Workflow

-For any custom workflows not supported by existing options, you can select this option to manually set the number of curation columns.
-The left most column will still be where imported studies are placed into, and the right most column will remain the inclusion column.

 ## Importing

 To begin importing studies into your project clicking the  **IMPORT STUDIES** button.